Choosing your GCSE options

 Find out more

-Can’t decide?
-Tactics for making decisions is a useful list to work through to help you make choices, and includes examples around GCSE subjects.
+- Can’t decide?
+Tactics for making decisions is a useful list to work through and includes examples around GCSE subjects

-Choosing well: how to pick the right path for you is a more detailed guide to making decisions.
+- Choosing well: how to pick the right path for you is a more detailed guide to making choices which affect your future